Spearfishing

 The wind shadow advantage

 Kona sits on the leeward side of the Big Island, sheltered by the massive volcanoes of Mauna Kea and Mauna Loa.
-That wind shadow gives us calm, clear, beautiful water virtually year-round — while other Hawaiian coasts get blown out.
+That wind shadow gives us calm, clear water nearly all year, while other Hawaiian coasts get blown out.

 It’s the single biggest reason a morning with us is so consistently good: flat water, world-class visibility, and reefs you’ll often have all to yourself.